Moomal Rano: Production

-Initially film was titled Mohabbat Ki Aakhri Kahani but the makers changed it to Moomal Rano.
+Initially, the film was titled Mohabbat Ki Aakhri Kahani but the makers changed it to Moomal Rano.
 In a career spanning across 16 years, Siraj-ul-Haque has a repertoire of TV series such as Saari Bhool Hamari Thi and Bunty I Love You, films and documentaries to his credit.
 After tasting success as an assistant director for the acclaimed film Khamosh Pani, he went on to make his first feature film, Chandani.
 Moomal Rano is written by Zafar Miraj and the film will be screened in film festivals in India.
-Ahsan Khan was chosen as the main Male and whilst Saba Qamar was chosen as lead Female for the film.
+Ahsan Khan was chosen as the main Male, whilst Saba Qamar was chosen as the lead Female for the film.
 Saba in an Interview stated that she will be playing the role of a Sindhi Girl.

 Music

 The music is done by Qasim Azhar, and OST Lyrics by Uzma Iftikhar.
 Whilst Sufi poetry is done by Shah Abdul Latif Bhattai.